-She explained that it was not my fault it had been difficult, and that doctors also struggle to communicate with patients sometimes.
-The skill, she informed me, is in patience, empathy and understanding.
+She explained that it was not my fault it had been difficult and that doctors also struggle to communicate with patients sometimes.
+The skill, she informed me, is patience, empathy and understanding.

 My main piece of advice to new medical students would be: don’t worry if seeing patients makes you feel nervous.
 You’re there to learn, and no one expects you to be perfect from the beginning.